ysh0305/hpc-training-website/README.md

 - For manual repos, set topic labels with `topic` or `topics`.
 - Patch includes a quarantine list for known problematic upstream files.
 - `docs/` is generated output from `docs_external/`.
+- Catalog page combines repo docs cards and interactive video cards from `src/data/events.json`.
+- Interactive cards always include the `interactive video` topic and can include resource buttons (for example `GitHub`, `Slides`) when present in event data.
+- Catalog pagination is client-side with 24 items per page.